NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 extension.

-It turns out that a sphere is able to depict all the possible states of a single qubit as shown in figure below:
+It turns out that a sphere is able to depict all the possible states of a single qubit.
+This is called a Bloch sphere and as shown in figure below:

-Gate linearity
+Gate Linearity
 --------------

 Lets manipulate a single qubit: